2023 Most Popular Communication & Journalism Associate Degree Schools in the Plains States Region

 Read full report on Communication & Journalism at Iowa Western Community College

-Indian Hills Community College came in at #9 in this year’s edition of the Most Popular Communication & Journalism Associate Degree Schools in the Plains States Region ranking.
-IHCC is a small public school located in the town of Ottumwa.
+Indian Hills Community College ranked #9 on this year’s Most Popular Communication & Journalism Associate Degree Schools in the Plains States Region list.
+IHCC is a small public school located in the remote town of Ottumwa.

 Women make up 33% of the communication and journalism majors at the school.

-With a ranking of #10, Northeast Community College did quite well on this year’s most popular schools for communication and journalism students working on their associate degree.
-Northeast is a moderately-sized public school located in the remote town of Norfolk.
+Northeast Community College landed the #10 spot in the 2023 rankings for the most popular associate degree communication and journalism programs.
+Northeast is a medium-sized public school located in the town of Norfolk.

 Of the 2 students majoring in communication and journalism at Northeast, 50% are male and 50% are female.

-Explore the best communication and journalism colleges for a specific state in the Plains States region.
+Explore the best communication and journalism schools for a specific state in the Plains States region.

 Majors Related to Communication & Journalism